Make WordPress Core

 Severity: normal Version: 4.4

-Component: Bundled Theme Keywords: has-patch commit
+Component: Bundled Theme Keywords: commit needs-dev-note

 Focuses: performance Cc: